thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 ## Prerequisites
 * CMS (Joomla, Wordpress, Grav)
-* Gantry Templating Framework and Theme
+* Gantry templating framework and theme
 * Cookie Consent API 3.x.x

 ## Download
 Choose the correct download for your target platform.
-Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
+The Joomla plugin system is supported for all Gantry themes globally or locally for the templates Helium and Hydrogen.
 The latest Atom version is **v1.5.7**.

 **Attention:** When migrating from **v1.4.7** or below to **v1.5.0** or higher the existing settings of the atom will be reset.
 ___